Magic Mirror (Snow White)

-The Evil Queen in front of the Mirror.
-Illustration by John Batten for Joseph Jacobs's Europa's Fairy Book (1916).

 The Magic Mirror is a mystical object that is featured in the story of Snow White, depicted as either a hand mirror or a wall-mounted mirror.
+The mirror has been interpreted as the voice of Snow White's father, who is judging between the beauty of his wife and daughter.

 Fairy tale

 The Magic Mirror belongs to the Evil Queen, who constantly asks it–usually in a rhyming phrase–who is the fairest in the land.
 When the mirror eventually identifies her young stepdaughter Snow White as the fairest, the Queen jealously tries to have her killed, first via her huntsman, then several personal attempts concluding with a poisoned apple.
 The mirror is key to her plots; it tells her Snow White's location, and after each attempt, she checks with the mirror and is again told that Snow White remains the fairest.
 At the very end, when Snow White is married, the mirror tells her that the young queen is the most beautiful.
 The Evil Queen is terrified, but her jealousy drives her to attend the wedding where she finds that the Prince's bride is Snow White.
 She is caught trying to cause discord and the Prince had her dance in red-hot iron slippers until she drops dead.